Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter

 From eq.(\ref{jeans}) the Jeans lengths corresponding to the above cases eqs.(\ref{mTE}) and (\ref{facneq}) are:

-These values are {\bf unrealistically small} by eleven to thirteen orders of magnitude [see eq.(\ref{jeans})] in order to form the observed galaxy structures.
+\begin{itemize} \item{These BEC Jeans-length values are {\bf unrealistically small} by eleven to thirteen orders of magnitude [see eq.(\ref{jeans})] in order to form the observed galaxy structures.
 Namely, DM structures of {\bf all} sizes above these minuscule Jeans lengths will be formed in contradiction with astronomical observations.
-These values are even worse than the cold DM Jeans length which is $ \sim 3 \times 10^{12} $ km.
-Therefore, BEC particle masses compatible with the DM average density and the DM galaxy phase-space density constraints, namely $ m > 3 $ keV (TE) and $ m > 14 $ eV (out of TE), have {\bf exceedingly small} Jeans lengths, results which strongly disfavour BEC DM.
+These Jeans length values are even worse than the cold DM Jeans length which is $ \sim 3 \times 10^{12} $ km.} \item{Therefore, the BEC particle masses compatible with the DM average density and the DM galaxy phase-space density constraints, namely: have {\bf exceedingly small} Jeans lengths, results which \textbf{strongly disfavour BEC DM}.} \end{itemize}